EthanC88/CISC101-Group77-PaperSummarizer/modules/03_guardrails.md

 - Added section warning messages

 - Module 3: Guardrails
-- If a sections is missing create a placeholder telling the user there is absence
+- If a sections are missing create a placeholder telling the user there is an absence
 - Avoid unstated facts and assumptions

 ## Strict Evidence Mode